Kathoey: Military draft

 Transgender individuals were automatically exempted from compulsory military service in Thailand.
 Kathoeys were deemed to suffer from "mental illness" or "permanent mental disorder".
 These mental disorders were required to appear on their military service documents, which are accessible to future employers.
 In 2006, the Thai National Human Rights Commission (NHRC) overturned the use of discriminatory phraseology in Thailand's military service exemption documents.
 With Thai law banning citizens from changing their sex on their identification documents, everyone under the male category must attend a "lottery day" where they are randomly selected to enlist in the army for two years.
 In March 2008, the military added a "third category" for transgender people that dismissed them from service due to "illness that cannot be cured within 30 days".
 In 2012, the Administrative Court ruled that the Military and Defense needed to revise the reasoning for their exemption of kathoeys from the military.
 As such, kathoeys are now exempt from the military under the reasoning that their "gender does not match their sex at birth".

 Performance

 Representation in cinema

+Kathoeys began to gain prominence in the cinema of Thailand during the late-1980s.
+The depiction at first was negative by showing kathoeys suffering bad karma, suicide, and abandoned by straight lovers.
+Named by the Thai cinema scholar Oradol Kaewprasert, The First Wave of Thai Queer Cinema was a wave of films that depicted stories focused solely on queer storylines.
+One of these films include The Last Song (1985) directed by Pisal Akkrasenee, the first ever Thai film to have a kathoey actress as the lead role.
+The main character, Somying, was named after the actress portraying her, Somying Daorai, the name meaning "a proper woman" in Thai.
+The film director, Pisal Akkrasenee, had stated he wanted the film to portray the tragic experience of being kathoey in Thailand.